Supported from Clip Studio Paint Ver. 1.10.5

 ③ Minimum of 1 pixel : For example if the [Effect source] of the size is set to “Pen pressure”, at least one pixel is drawn so that the lines will not be interrupted even at a weak pen pressure.

 ② Blending mode: Selecting the brush’s blending mode.
 The effect of each blending mode is the same as that of the layer.

 However, there are some that do not exist as blending modes for layers.
 (For details on the effects of the brush synthesis mode, see "Setting item list (alphabetical order)> I > “ink” from the “Sub tool setting guide”)

 Brush blending mode only affects things drawn on the layer.
-(Will not affect the layer below) This can be configured if the [Mix ground color] is disabled.
+(Will not affect the layer below) This can be configured if the [Color mixing] is disabled.

 - Blend: Draw while blending all color you pass through.

 - Running color: Draw while blending colors of the brush and the areas the brush passes through.